nlinker/q-learning/README.md

 ## How to train your Q-function

-...or the small exercise in reinforcement learning
+...or a small exercise in reinforcement learning

 ### What is this